Johnkayode/Dominos-bot/README.md

 # Dominos-bot

-## A simple telegram bot to order food from Domino's Pizzas Stores
+## A Telegram Bot-As-A-Service to order food from Domino's Pizzas Stores